yorickpeterse/ruby-lint/README.md

 # README

-**Rlint is currently alpha quality, expect things to break and change without notice.
+**RubyLint is currently alpha quality, expect things to break and change without notice.
 Patches and bug reports are more than welcome.**

-Rlint (short name for Ruby Lint) is a linter and static code analysis tool for Ruby inspired by similar tools such as JSHint.
+Ruby Lint is a linter and static code analysis tool for Ruby inspired by similar tools such as JSHint.
 It makes it possible for developers to detect errors such as undefined (or unused) variables and the use of non existing methods.

 ## Requirements